 America is one of the top immigration destinations in the world.
 In fact, there are so many people waiting in line to become legal residents and legal immigrants that the lines will take decades to clear out.
 America is that popular.
-We live in the land of opportunity.
+We live in the land of opportunity where technology and innovation flourishes as this giftofspeed.com website where I just found information to speed up my site shows.
 Indeed, Haitians and Cubans brave shark-infested waters just to get to our shores.
 Mexicans (who by the way, also have a huge national overweight issue, and they do not have as many ways how to lose weight as Americans have, many people are liking this http://wlzine.com/ways-how-to-lose-weight-fast/ page for a reason) and Central Americans will put up with almost all kinds of atrocities and threats south of the border just to reach America.
 Our country rewards ambition.
 Our country provides comfort for the afflicted and enables people with dreams to see their dreams become reality.
 This is why America is so popular as an immigration destination not just in the Philippines and Mexico but also in the former Soviet Union and China.
 In addition to economic freedoms, people are free here to become totally new people.
 We are the land of second chances.
 With all that said, and I am sure some of you reading this are softly chanting U-S-A when you read this, why are suicide rates so high in America?
 Put it another way, why are antidepressants and antianxiety medications so popular in the United States?
 If we have the material means to be happy, why aren’t we, collectively, the happiest nation on earth?
 Maybe it’s because we need an hunger suppressant(as on loseyourappetite.com) to lose weight so we fill happy, who knows..

 The paradox of prosperity and anxiety